Home - HPC-Lab

 - The HPC-Lab 10th Anniversary Workshop was held Sep 26, 2018, Rm H1, Main Bldg, NTNU-Gløshagen, Trondheim.
 See: https://www.ntnu.edu/idi/hpc-lab/10-yr-ws-2018

-HPC-Lab was established in Oct.
-2008.
-Dr. Elster's research group has, however, been involved with GPU computing since 2006, and was a Nvidia GPU Research Center and GPU Teaching Center
+Dr. Elster's research group has been involved with GPU computing since 2006, and Elster was the PI for the Nvidia GPU Research Center and NTNU and GPU Teaching Center at NTNU.